chennakesavabollepalli/operates/about.md

 permalink: /about/
 ---

-## About Devi Operations
+## About Devi Operates

-Devi Operations specializes in providing end‑to‑end IT solutions including infrastructure management, CI/CD automation, cloud-native platform engineering, and hardware‑level webcam configuration services.
+Devi Operates specializes in providing end‑to‑end IT solutions including infrastructure management, CI/CD automation, cloud-native platform engineering, and hardware‑level webcam configuration services.